tomwhartung/daws_for_d-star-mmies/2-Episode_details/Episode_1.md

 ## Opening Dialog - Introducing Your Humble Narrator

-Paying tribute to Star Wars here, I am.
+Paying tribute to the R. Stones and Star Wars here, I am.

 "Please allow me to introduce myself!